hrithviks/cSecBridge/platform-config/README.md

 # **CSecBridge API Service \- Platform Configuration**

-This section contains all the Kubernetes manifests required to set up and manage the platform environments (namespaces, RBAC, etc.) where the api-service application will be deployed.
+This section contains all the Kubernetes manifests required to set up and manage the platform environments (namespaces, RBAC, etc.) where the csecbridge application will be deployed.

 This configuration is managed using **Kustomize**, the native Kubernetes configuration management tool.
-This allows us to define a common base configuration and apply environment-specific overlays for dev and prod, following the DRY (Don't Repeat Yourself) principle.
+This allows to define a common base configuration and apply environment-specific overlays for dev and prod.

 ## **Directory Structure**